-Two weather conditions were considered to affect the dimensions of a vapour cloud during a release: the temperature and wind conditions.
+Two weather conditions were considered to affect the dimensions of a vapour cloud during a release; the temperature and wind conditions.
 An increase in temperature will increase dispersion, decreasing the size of the vapour cloud; however, this effect is minimal.
-An increase in wind will increase dispersion and have a much greater effect of decreasing the size of the vapour cloud.
-Temperature conditions are described in degrees Celsius and wind conditions are described using "Pasquill Atmospheric Stability Classes".
-The Pasquill Atmospheric Stability Class system uses letters to denote the stability of the atmosphere.
+An increase in wind will increase dispersion has a much greater effect of decreasing the size of the vapour cloud.
+Temperature conditions are described in degrees Celsius and wind conditions are described using Pasquill atmospheric stability classes.
+The "Pasquill Atmospheric Stability Class" system uses letters to denote the stability of the atmosphere.
 The letters "A" through "F" are used with "A" being very unstable and "F" being stable.
-Calculated vapour cloud dimensions between weather conditions of atmospheric stability of F and a temperature of -10°C, and atmospheric stability of D and a temperature of 23°C can range from 489 m in length and 315 m in width to 296 m in length and 75 m in width.
+Calculated vapour cloud dimensions between weather conditions of atmospheric stability of F and a temperature of -10°C, and atmospheric stability of D and a temperature of 23°C can range from 490 m in length and 320 m in width to 300 m in length and 75 m in width.